seb54000/tpcs-workstations/README.md

 ## TODOs :

+- [ ] TODO add jinja if custom_files is not empty (cloud-config.yaml.tftpl) -- for knode otherwise cloud-inint error
 - [ ] Envisage to stop microk8s during tp IaC (and envisage more powerful VMs for tpkube ??)
 - [ ] Envisage only one setup for the student VM including tpiac and tpkube prereqs (will be needed for IaC extension on Kube - or maybe we will use an AWS kubernetes cluster only for TPiAC extension ??).
   - [ ] Should we clone both git repo (iac and kube) ?
-  - [ ] Should we shut down / stop Kube cluster to save resources ?
+  - [ ] Should we shut down / stop Kube cluster to save resources ? - maybe only go for c5.xlarge VMs

 - [ ] Envisage to add nodes for microk8s cluster as an option (while doing tpkube) - need to validate we can have 2 times vm.number as quotas
   - [ ] Envisage a third node and a ceph / rook cluster deployed on kube (local storage is not supported on multi-node by microk8s) https://microk8s.io/docs/addon-rook-ceph